If you’re trying to determine “what does country of residence mean?” get the quick answer below, followed by important nuances later in the article.

 Importantly, you will need to confirm your country of residence anytime you’re looking to establish a new banking relationship.

-In fact, country of residence needs to be confirmed whether you are looking to bank offshore, access an international debit card, or simply open a backup account.
+In fact, your country of residence needs to be confirmed whether you are looking to establish banking relationships offshore, access an international debit card, or simply open a backup account.

 As mentioned, we will explain important nuances related to country of residence throughout this article, including how certain countries are perceived.